-Wirksworth has a long tradition of worship, with St Mary’s Church site being a place of worship since, it is thought, 800 CE.
+Wirksworth has a long tradition of worship, with St Mary’s Church site being a place of worship possibly since 800 CE.
 Five churches in the area also work ecumenically as Churches Together Wirksworth & District.
 See below for more information and contact details.

 Saint Mary’s Parish Church, DE4 4DQ (part of the Wirksworth Team Ministry, in the centre of town.)